Aquafresh/backend-to-do/README.md

 # To-Do test assessment backend

-This project is built on the robust Nest.js framework, offering a scalable and modular solution.
+This project is built on the robust Nest.js framework, offering a scalable and modular solution.<br />
 PostgreSQL is chosen as the database, providing reliable and efficient data storage capabilities.

 ### To start the project